Our Luis Suarez Biography provides you info about his Childhood Story, Early Life, Parents, Family Facts, Wife, Children, Personal Life and Lifestyle.

-Luis Suarez Relationship Life- Wife and Children:
+About Luis Suarez’s Wife and Children:

 Luis Suarez is a married man.
 We bring you factual details about his dating history and marital life, including how he met and married his wife Sofia Balbi.

 Suarez met Sofia Balbi while he was a troubled 15-year-old kid trying to establish himself at Nacional youth team.
-It was Sofia who offered Suarez support, encouragement and made him focused at the time.
+It was Sofia who offered Suarez support, and encouragement and made him focused at the time.

-They were once more reunited after Suarez convinced Sofia’s parents to let her join him at the Netherlands while he was with FC Groningen (between 2006-2007).
+They were once more reunited after Suarez convinced Sofia’s parents to let her join him in the Netherlands while he was with FC Groningen (between 2006-2007).

-Their marriage is blessed with three cute children, a daughter Delfina (born August 5th 2010), Benjamin born (born September 26, 2013) as well as Lauti (born October 24th 2010).
+Their marriage is blessed with three cute children, a daughter Delfina (born August 5th, 2010), Benjamin born (born September 26, 2013) as well as Lauti (born October 24th, 2010).

 Luis Suarez and family.
 Credits: Instagram.

-Luis Suarez Family Life:
+Luis Suarez Family Facts:

 Suarez was born into a large family of 9.
 We bring you factual information about members of his family.

 The player who initially grew up learning how to win and celebrate victories has not strayed from treading the victorious path as he passionately hates losing.

-“When I was a child I never liked to lose.
-From seven-years-old, I started to do competitions and things like that and I never liked to lose”.
+“When I was a child, I never liked to lose.
+From seven years old, I started to do competitions and things like that, and I never liked to lose”.

-As the years went by Suarez grew to become a bad-tempered teen who got frustrated with situations around him.
-Particularly his parents’ divorce, economic hardship and his inability to get a football boot when he desperately needed one.
+As the years went by, Suarez grew to become a bad-tempered teen.
+He got frustrated with the situations around him.
+Particularly his parents’ divorce and economic hardship.
+Also, his inability to get a football boot when he desperately needed one.

 “I even want to win when playing games with my wife Sofia and kids.
 I can’t help it.”
 He admitted to Daily Mail.

 In the same light, he has body tattoos that communicate his appreciation for family.
 His hobbies include playing video games and spending time with his family.

 Luis Suarez Lifestyle:

-Similarly, his exquisite homes in both the United Kingdom and Uruguay do not receive attention from the press which is solely centred on his career and controversies surrounding him.
+Similarly, his exquisite homes in both the United Kingdom and Uruguay do not receive attention.
+Especially from the press, which is solely centred on the controversies surrounding him.

 Luis Suarez Untold Facts:

-Fact#1: Suárez headbutted a referee for giving him a red card when he was a 16-year-old at Nacional youth team.
+Suárez headbutted a referee for giving him a red card when he was a 16-year-old at Nacional youth team.

 Subsequent victims were Chelsea Player, Branislav Ivanović while Suarez was with Liverpool as well as Italy defender, Giorgio Chiellini during the 2014 FIFA World Cup in Brazil.